COVID Guidance for Parents (as of 08.03.21)

 Enhanced cleaning, including cleaning frequently touched surfaces

-We continue to use the same cleaning schedule which was put in place to ensure cleaning is enhanced and includes:
+A cleaning schedule has been put in place that ensures cleaning is enhanced and includes:

 - more frequent cleaning of rooms / shared areas that are used by different groups